Re-Educating The ‘Nones’

 - Why is Jesus any more significant than other prophets or wise men?
 How can I be certain the historical information wasn’t just made up?
 What if He never really existed at all?

-The four pillars of the Magis Website address these four myths with facts and clarity.
+The four pillars of the Magis Website address these four myths with facts and clarity, providing the intellectual tools necessary for evangelizing millennials.

 Each of these ten truths comes from the “light of reason” (natural science, medicine, logic, philosophy, psychology, and anthropology) and from the revelation of Jesus Christ.